WeTrade Group announced the official launch of Nasdaq transfer and plans to raise no more than $100 million dollors.

 Nov 16, 2020, 05:20 ET

 BEIJING, Nov.
-16, 2020 /PRNewswire/ -- WeTrade Group (US:WETG) announced the official launch of Nasdaq transfer and plans to raise no more than $100 million dollars.
+16, 2020 /PRNewswire/ -- WeTrade Group (US:WETG) announced the official launch of Nasdaq's uplifting and plans to raise no more than $100 million dollars.
 Univest Securities is the main underwriter.
 Hopu Fund, AVIC Capital, etc. have signed a subscription agreement.

-WeTrade Group currently listed on US OTC board, and now it has met the Nasdaq's transfer conditions.
+WeTrade Group currently listed on US OTC board, and now it has met the Nasdaq's uplifting conditions.
 The company's current market value is about 2 billion US dollars.
 WeTrade Group is the world's first technical service provider of Cloud Intelligent System for micro-businesses.
 It is the first internationalized system in the global micro-business cloud intelligence field.
 It is also the leader, innovator and promoter of the world's cloud intelligent system.

 Univest Securities, LLC. ("Univest") is an U.S. FINRA registered and licensed broker-dealer founded on wall street in 1993.
 They are among few firms who have the infrastructure and know-how to legally and efficiently serve clients in both China and U.S.